WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ⁑ While Teams are both active and passive, they are not instantiated as there can only ever be one of each team.
 Instead the team's active and passive data is stored in the same element.

 The format of various game elements are described in more detail below.

+Active game elements generally always support two values that can be modified and accessed through various methods:
+- Target: A value that can store a variety of types and can be modified through targetting.
+- Counter: A numeric value that can be modified through counting.

 ## Types